 The support offered by the Saucony Cohesion 9 is fairly decent but not the best.
-Initially, running for longer distances with these shoe will not cause any undue aches or discomfort thanks to ample cushioning and a light weight.
+Initially, running for longer distances with these shoes will not cause any undue aches or discomfort thanks to ample cushioning and a lightweight.
 In particular, the implementation of a heel cup provides terrific support to the back of the shoe, ensuring a snug fit.
-Speaking of heel support, the midsole even has a ‘heel grid system’ to provide extra support and stability.
+Speaking of the heel support, the midsole even has a ‘heel grid system’ to provide extra support and stability.
 In the pursuit of a tight fit, these shoes’ laces are also designed in a manner so as to avoid any discomfort or excessive pressure on the wearer’s feet.

 Though it is potentially capable of managing hills and trails, the recommended terrain for these Saucony shoes is roads flat concrete, and running track.
-The lugs of the shoe are certainly able to handle muddy, sandy, dirty, rocky and hilly terrain, but other aspects of its design make it a bad idea to use the Cohesion 9 in these environments.
+The lugs of the shoe are certainly able to handle the muddy, sandy, dirty, rocky and hilly terrain, but other aspects of its design make it a bad idea to use the Cohesion 9 in these environments.
 In order to facilitate flatter running surfaces, a drastic heel drop makes incline running more difficult.
 Additionally, lower durability for the sake of breathability and a low weight means these shoes are unable to handle the wear and tear that would be sustained by off-road running.